It’s undeniable that there’s been a rise in the number of agencies increasingly prioritising retainers over new business, and for good reason.

 For clients: Your agency will get to know your business and brand inside out, meaning that work can be completed at a greater speed and with a greater degree of accuracy, understanding and insight.
 In fact, your agency will most likely be able to anticipate your needs ahead of time.
 It will also mean you have priority access and won’t need to worry about booking time out way in advance when work arises.

-For agencies: Building a solid long-term partnership, means you’ll gain a deeper understanding of your client’s business and long-term goals, allowing you more creative freedom and opportunity for experimentation to really get the best out of your projects.
+Building a solid long-term partnership, means you’ll gain a deeper understanding of your client’s business and long-term goals, allowing you more creative freedom and opportunity for experimentation to really get the best out of your projects.
 You’ll become an expert rather than a one-off service provider.
 This free-flowing type of relationship allows projects to run more smoothly and can create a more positive working environment for your employees.

 It can also lead to working with new clients, through ongoing recommendations.